The drooping eyelids vary in severity and may be barely noticeable until the eye’s pupil, iris, and other parts are completely covered.

 How is palpebral ptosis diagnosed?

-Your ophthalmologist will be able to diagnose ptosis with an examination of your affected eyelid.
-He or she will ask you questions about your symptoms, family medical history and personal medical history.
+Your ophthalmologist will be able to diagnose Ptosis with an examination of your affected eyelid.
+They will ask you questions about your symptoms, family medical history, and personal history.

-In some cases, medical tests are performed to determine the cause of the acquired ptosis.
-Because there are a number of reasons why an eyelid may fall, it is highly recommended that you get a diagnosis from an eye doctor, even if the symptoms are mild.
+In some cases, medical tests are performed to determine the cause of the acquired Ptosis.
+Because there are several reasons why an eyelid may fall, it is highly recommended that you get a diagnosis from an eye doctor, even if the symptoms are mild.

 What treatment options are there for my palpebral Ptosis?